input-output-hk/catalyst-ci/docs/src/reference/targets.md

 ## Release

 The `release` target is responsible for building and releasing artifacts to GitHub.
-This target should be used when a subproject produces artifacts (i.e. a binary) that is appropriate to include in a GitHub release.
+This target should be used when a subproject produces artifacts (i.e. a binary) that are appropriate to include in a GitHub release.
 For example, a subproject may produce a binary that is intended to be used directly (i.e. a CLI) or it may produce a set of files that end-users need access to during a release cycle.
-The CI will execute this target after the `check` target, assuming it passes.
+The CI will execute this target after the `test` target, assuming it passes.

 ### How it Works